When they go low? Dems navigating nasty race against Trump

 “The high road isn’t going to win this time,” Blake Caldwell, a 71-year-old retired physician, said at a recent event hosted by candidate Pete Buttigieg in rural South Carolina.
 “If we go high when they go low, we will lose.”

-Several White House hopefuls opened their campaigns with a firm plan to focus on substance and rise above the president’s personal attacks.
+Several White House hopefuls opened their campaigns with a firm plan to focus on substance and rise above the Republican president’s personal attacks.
 But as primary voting approaches, many candidates are embracing a more aggressive posture as they work to convince primary voters they have what it takes to stand up to Trump.

 Most of the leading candidates have called for Trump’s impeachment.
 Virtually all of them have openly called him a racist.